-- The name of a rule must be unique within a communication plan.
+- The name of a rule must be unique within a workflow.

 - Select the event source for your rule.

-- Source: This field is pre-populated with the communication plan or built-in integration you selected when you created your rule.
+- Source: This field is pre-populated with the workflow or built-in integration you selected when you created your rule.
 You can edit the source before you save your rule.

-- Integration: The value for this field defaults to "All Integrations", or you can select a specific integration in your communication plan or built-in integration.
+- Integration: The value for this field defaults to "All Integrations", or you can select a specific integration in your workflow or built-in integration.

-Built-in integrations have a streamlined configuration process that is supported by an underlying communication plan, which may consist of multiple forms and integrations.
+Built-in integrations have a streamlined configuration process that is supported by an underlying workflows, which may consist of multiple forms and integrations.
 If you select a built-in integration as your source, the Integration drop-down will contain the names of the individual integrations the configuration is based on.

 - Select the event properties that you want xMatters to use to determine if incoming event requests are correlated.
 If incoming event requests have matching values for the selected properties, the rule will be triggered.